Graduate Theological Union

 Mira and Ajay Shingal Center for Dharma Studies (CDS) Gifts to The Center for Dharma Studies help scholars and students from the Hindu and Jain Dharmic heritage communities and from many other traditions understand Dharma in its multidimensional richness.
 Through its certificate program, and MA & PhD degree programs, the Center emphasizes the study, teaching, and research on the Dharma Traditions as spiritual and practical resources for engaging the challenges of a complex global reality.
 Support The Center for Dharma Studies now.

-Center for the Arts, Religion, and Education (CARE) Gifts to The Center for the Arts, Religion, and Education (CARE) promote scholarship, reflection, and practice in the arts and religion, serving the Graduate Theological Union and benefiting the broader community.
+Center for the Arts & Religion (CARe) Gifts to The Center for the Arts & Religion (CARe) promote scholarship, reflection, and practice in the arts and religion, serving the Graduate Theological Union and benefiting the broader community.
 CARE presents exhibitions and public programs in the Doug Adams Gallery, offers courses in the arts and religion, and organizes a variety of arts and religion events and activities.
-Give to The Center for the Arts, Religion, and Education now.
+Give to The Center for the Arts & Religion now.

 The Berling-Holder Fund for Interreligious Education Your gifts to the Berling-Holder Fund will be used to enhance interreligious education at the GTU, though special projects, research, guest lectures, consultations, courses, and other activities.
 This fund was established in 2016 to honor the exceptional contributions of retiring former GTU Academic Deans Judith Berling and Arthur Holder.
 Give to the Berling-Holder Fund for Interreligious Education now.